xdobry/rdfglance/Readme.md

 ## Compilation

-To compile RDFGlance, you need to have [Rust installed](https://www.rust-lang.org/tools/install) on your system.
+To compile **RDFGlance**, you need to have [Rust installed](https://www.rust-lang.org/tools/install) on your system.
 Follow these steps to compile the application:

 1. Clone the repository:
   ```sh